Tutorial

 Rationalise the denominator of \(\frac{1}{\sqrt{2} + 1}\)

-Calculate the discriminant of the quadratic equation \(2x ^ 2 + x + 1 = 0\).
-What does this tell us about the solutions to the equation?
-What does this tell us about the graph of \(f(x)\)?
+Calculate the discriminant of the equation \(2x ^ 2 + x + 1 = 0\).
+What does this tell you about the solutions to the equation?
+What does this tell you about the graph of \(f(x)\)?

-To do this we will be using a specific collections of tools available in Python.
+To do this, a specific collection of tools available in Python will be used.
 Often specific sets of tools are separated in to things called libraries.
-We start by telling Python that we want to use the specific library for symbolic mathematics:
+Start by telling Python that we want to use the specific library for symbolic mathematics:

 import sympy

-This allows us to solve the first part of the question.
-First we create a
+This will allow you to solve the first part of the question.
+Create a

 variable expression